 By default, both the input and output ports of an Operator will use a double-buffered queue that has a capacity of one message and a policy that is set to error if a message arrives while the queue is already full.
 A single MessageAvailableCondition (C++/Python)) condition is automatically placed on the operator for each input port so that the compute method will not be called until a single message is available at each port.
 Similarly each output port has a DownstreamMessageAffordableCondition (C++/Python) condition that does not let the operator call compute until any operators connected downstream have space in their receiver queue for a single message.
-These default conditions ensure that messages never arrive at a queue when it is already full and that a message has already been received whenever the compute method is called.
-These default conditions make it relatively easy to connect a pipeline where each operator calls compute in turn, but may not be suitable for all applications.
+These default conditions ensure that messages never arrive at a queue when it is already full and that a message has already been received whenever the compute in turn, but may not be suitable for all applications.
 This section covers how the default behavior can be overridden on request.